echai13/fiesto/README.md

 be charged a fee in order to help pay for party costs but such charges will not be applied unless they actually attend the party. (even if they RSVP)

-● This attendance verification can be done via GPS location systems on the individual's phone or via check-ins with the host.
+● This attendance verification can be done via the Geocoding Gem on the individual's phone or via check-ins with the host.

 ● After the party, there is an after party social media platform for the users to post about the event, share photos/videos, and connect with people met at the party.